 In theory, you can add as many condition rules as you like.

-WooCommerce product add-ons conditional logic sounds like a scary topic – but hopefully you’ve seen how easy it is to set up, even for variations.
+WooCommerce product add-ons conditional logic sounds like a scary topic – but hopefully you’ve seen how easy it is to set up, even for groups and variations.

 All you need is the WooCommerce Product Add-Ons Ultimate plugin.